ruhid/MagRemote/README.md

 ![Screenshot](MagRemote.png)

-ARM: arms coils <br/>
+- ARM: arms coils <br/>
-FIRE: fires TMS stimulus.
+- FIRE: fires TMS stimulus.
 It is for control purposes only, but may be for simultaneous EMG recording trigger out of Magstim devices can be used.
 Needs to be tested.   <br/>
-SYNCRONISE: syncronises settings between device and program <br/>
+- SYNCRONISE: syncronises settings between device and program <br/>
+- SET: this button is redundant, al the parameters is setted on the go <br/>

 LCD numbers show feedback from device Coil status.